colaberry/trust-before-intelligence-book/reference/chapter_5_mapping_document_v1_1.md

 ### Success Criteria
 By end of chapter, reader should:
-- ✅ Understand why Layers 3-5 are "intelligence" (transform data into reasoning)
+- ✅ Understand why Layers 3-4 are "intelligence" (transform data into reasoning)
 - ✅ Know semantic modeling and why business glossaries matter
-- ✅ Understand RAG architecture (embeddings → retrieval → reranking)
+- ✅ Understand complete RAG+LLM pipeline (7 stages from query to cached response)
-- ✅ Understand LLM selection criteria (GPT-4 vs Claude vs Llama)
+- ✅ Understand LLM selection criteria and multi-LLM architecture patterns
-- ✅ See how Layers 3-5 enable INPACT™ Natural (N), Contextual (C), Adaptive (A) needs
+- ✅ See how Layers 3-4 enable INPACT™ Natural (N), Contextual (C), Adaptive (A) needs
 - ✅ Know Echo's specific technology choices and rationale
 - ✅ Understand INPACT™ score improvement (42 → 67 after intelligence built)
 - ✅ Anticipate Chapter 6 will add governance to protect intelligence
+- ✅ Understand that LLMs are part of Layer 4 (Intelligence), not a separate layer

 ---